 If your breasts have lost volume or gravity has stretched the breast skin so that your breasts sag, a breast lift may be right for you.
 Many women who seek a breast lift find that their breast volume has decreased as the result of pregnancy or weight loss.
 Others feel like they have too much breast skin for the volume of breast tissue, and that this excess skin allows their breasts to sag lower on their chest.
 Others feel like their breast tissue is not as firm as it used to be.
 Breast lift surgery is available for adult women of any age who are in good overall health and is often combined with an implant for enlargement.

 In general, the higher the degree of sagging, the more extensive the surgical work, and the more expensive the surgery.
 Breast lifts are often performed during the same session as a breast augmentation or breast reduction surgery.
 This combination procedure tends to be less expensive than if both surgeries were performed separately.
 Financing is available.

 If you live in Fort Lauderdale or Broward County and have noticed that your breasts have started to sag, breast lift surgery may be right for you.
-To learn more about how this procedure can counteract the effects of gravity and give you perkier breasts, contact plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., today for your complimentary consultation at the Weston Center for Plastic Surgery.
+To learn more about how this procedure can counteract the effects of gravity and give you perkier breasts, contact board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., today for your consultation at the Weston Center for Plastic Surgery.